Endpoints

 -

-- For Stripe: Found in Dashboard → Developers → Webhooks → [Your Webhook] → Signing secret
+- Found in Stripe Dashboard → Developers → Webhooks → [Your Webhook] → Signing secret

 - This enables signature verification for incoming webhooks